Andrew Tate: 2014–2022: Webcam business

+The webcam operation was wound down by the early 2020s as Tate shifted his business toward online education products, Hustler's University and the affiliate-marketing program The War Room; Tate has said the webcam business had been closed for ten years by the time of his 2022 arrest.

 Big Brother

 Tate gained widespread attention in 2016 when he appeared on the British reality television series Big Brother's 17th series.
 In the series, Tate was a member of a secret second house, part of a group called "The Others."
 While appearing on the show, he came under scrutiny for previously having made homophobic and racist posts on Twitter.
 He was removed from the show after six days, with producers saying that it was because of events outside the house and Tate saying that it was about a video which appeared to show him striking a woman with a belt on the show.
 Producers also said that he was not let go because of the uncovered tweets.
 Tate and the woman said that they were friends and that the actions in the video were consensual.
 Vice later reported that Tate was removed because the show's producers became aware of an ongoing police investigation by Hertfordshire Constabulary into him for rape, which closed in 2019 with no charges filed.